ctds-usyd/library-webscraping/_episodes/02-xpath.md

 > ## XML and HTML
 >
 > Note that HTML and XML have a very similar structure, which is why XPath can be used almost interchangeably to
 > navigate both HTML and XML documents.
-In fact, starting with HTML5, HTML documents are fully-formed XML documents.
-> In a sense, HTML is like a particular dialect of XML.
+> In a loose sense, HTML is like a particular dialect of XML.
 >
 {: .callout}